TorchedArchive/Lunaria/README.md

 This is the legacy version of Lunaria that is made in JavaScript with Node.js.
-For the new version, check the Hilbis organization.
+For a new and cool shell made in Go, look at [Hilbish](https://github.com/Hilbis/Hilbish)

 <strong>Lunaria is a simple, fast and lightweight terminal shell for Windows.</strong>